deriv-com/smarttrader/README.md

 2. Register your application [here](https://api.deriv.com/dashboard/).
 This will give you the ability to redirect back to your deployed page after login.
     Use `<GENERATED_TEST_LINK_URL>/en/logged_inws.html` for the Redirect URL and `<GENERATED_TEST_LINK_URL>/en/redirect.html` for the Verification URL.
     - Have your API token ready from app.deriv.com account in order to register
-    - Make note of your App ID in order to add it to your ClickUp card
+    - Make note of your App ID to use at `<GENERATED_TEST_LINK_URL>/en/endpoint.html`

 Alternatively, you can manually deploy your test link using gh-pages with the following configurations:

 ### Deploy to your gh-pages for the first time (Alternate Option)

 1. Register your application [here](https://api.deriv.com/dashboard/).
 This will give you the ability to redirect back to your Github pages after login.
-    Use `https://YOUR_ORGANMIZATION_NAME.github.io/smarttrader/en/logged_inws.html` for the Redirect URL and `https://YOUR_ORGANMIZATION_NAME.github.io/smarttrader/en/redirect.html` for the Verification URL.
+    Use `https://YOUR_GITHUB_NAME.github.io/smarttrader/en/logged_inws.html` for the Redirect URL and `https://YOUR_GITHUB_NAME.github.io/smarttrader/en/redirect.html` for the Verification URL.

         If you're using a custom domain, replace the Github URLs above with your domain.